 “Noise, noise, noise that was the primary complaint about the Americans when Frankfurt was an airbase.
 It is part of the reason they relocated their assets from Frankfurt.
 Plus they had to always worry about the civilian airport,” Watson said, “However, I do not doubt that American forces will remain in Germany.
 The current air bases are located in a strategic location and besides the American presence is very welcome.”

-AMI Senior Reporter Joseph Hammond was able to travel to Germany to develop this story after receiving a Transatlantic Media Fellowship from the Heinrich Böll Foundation in 2017.
+The reporting of this story was funded via a Transatlantic Media Fellowship from the Heinrich Böll Foundation in 2017.
 You can learn more about that program and the work of the Heinrich Böll Foundation here.